Angle-Tuned Gross-Neveu Quantum Criticality in Twisted Bilayer Graphene: A Quantum Monte Carlo Study: Comparison with exact groundstate of the interacting Hamiltonian

 Notably, in this limit the ground state forms a degenerate U(4) manifold.
 We can obtain the charge gaps by diagonalizing

 The charge gaps from this expression are used to compare with those from our CFMC simulations.
-We find that the gaps obtained from both methods are almost identical near the MA ($\Theta=1.08\degree$, where the bandwidth of the flat bands becomes minimal and the Coulomb repulsion dominates.
-The inclusion of the kinetic energy splits the U(4) degeneracy and picks out the K-IVC state as has also been described in Refs. \cite{Bultinck2020Aug,hofmannFermionic2022}.
+We find that the gaps obtained from both methods are almost identical near the MA ($\Theta=1.08\degree$, where the bandwidth of the flat bands becomes minimal and the Coulomb repulsion dominates) as shown in Fig.~\ref{fig:exact}.
+The inclusion of the kinetic energy splits the U(4) degeneracy and picks out the KIVC state as has also been described in Refs. \cite{hofmannFermionic2022,bultinck2020ground}.
 Further increasing the angle, we see a considerable deviation and the emergence of Dirac cones at $\bK_{1,2}$ due to the kinetic energy having a sizable contribution.